irinaB11/anamorphicRayTracer/README.md

 This framework was modified since its original use.
 The purpose of this version is to construct anamorphic sculptures.
 The input for the framework consists of a scene description and the mesh of an object.
 The output of the framework is another mesh.
 This mesh represents the deformation of the original object based on its reflection on a mirror (plane, cylinder, sphere) present in the scene.

-The resulting objects of this program are used in [VRT](https://github.com/irinaB11/Virtual-Ray-Tracer-Anamorphic-Sculptures) to build a scene that explains the process of creating anamorphic sculptures.
-It is also possible to check the reflections of these objects in real time in VRT.
+The resulting objects of this program are used in [VRT](https://github.com/irinaB11/Virtual-Ray-Tracer-Anamorphic-Sculptures/tree/VRT-RTX-Anamorphic-Sculptures) to build a scene that explains the process of creating anamorphic sculptures.
+It is also possible to check the reflections of these objects in real-time in VRT.

 ## Compiling the code